🚇 2025 Transit, Parking & Commuting Benefits — What’s Tax-Free and What’s Taxable?

 - Qualified parking — near the workplace or Park-and-Ride lots

-- Tax-free only up to the IRS monthly limit
+- Tax-free only up to the IRS monthly limit for the year

 - Excess amounts must be treated as taxable wages